Countdown Numbers Game Solver

 Overview

-Contestants on the UK Channel 4 TV game show Countdown have 30 seconds in the Numbers Round to work out how to calculate a random target number (or get as close as possible).
-They may apply addition, subtraction, multiplication or division to some or all of the numbers (each used once only) from a partially random list of six.
-This document describes a computer program that solves the game.
+Contestants on the UK Channel 4 TV game show Countdown have thirty seconds in the Numbers Round to work out how to calculate a three-digit random target number (or get as close as possible).
+They may apply addition, subtraction, multiplication and division to some or all of the six numbers (each used once only) from a partially random selection.
+This document describes a computer program that solves any given Numbers Round game.
 It is the author’s personal endeavour and is in no way affiliated.

 The program reads a list of numbers and a target.
-It finds and displays in human-friendly form all distinct ways of calculating the best solution to the problem.
+It finds and displays in human-friendly fashion all distinct ways of calculating the best solution.

-The program’s essential elements (embodied in a search procedure and a display procedure, covered later in more detail) are:
+The program’s essential elements, covered later in more detail, are embodied in a search procedure and a display procedure.
+They are:

 The baseline code reads a problem from its command line and prints the solutions.
 There is also a text-graphic interface version (not provided) which additionally provides suggested solutions for the Letters Round.